walterhiggins/WMPJS/book-outline.md

 1. If the file exists: data loaded from the file merged with the data provided in the 2nd parameter or...
 2. If the file does not exist: The data in the 2nd parameter.

-The statement `var preferences = persist('chatcolor-prefs', { } )` in plain english says: Set the preferences variable to whatever's in the 'chatcolor_prefs' file or an empty object if there's no file.
+The statement `var preferences = persist('chatcolor-prefs', { } )` in plain English says: Set the preferences variable to whatever is in the 'chatcolor_prefs' file or an empty object if there's no file.

 Save the *chatcolor.js* file and reload your plugins using the `/reload` command.
 At this point you'll notice that the chat color preferences still have not been preserved.
 Change your color preferences at the in-game prompt using the following command: